 Best jersey sheets

-As we noted above, jersey sheets often get a bad rap for their association with college dorms, but they can be an excellent choice for folks looking for a lived-in, low-key — and low-maintenance — option.
-This set from Coyuchi (maker of some of our favorite linen sheets) comes recommended by Nancy Davilman of ND Interiors, who also calls them “incredibly soft.”
-Made of durable organic cotton knit that resists pilling, “they are also very breathable, so they keep your temperature very balanced,” according to Davilman.
+Jersey sheets often get a bad rap for their association with college dorms, but they can be an excellent choice for folks looking for a lived-in, low-key — and low-maintenance — option.
+This set from Coyuchi (maker of some of our favorite linen sheets) comes recommended by Nancy Davilman of ND Interiors, who calls them “incredibly soft.”
+Made of durable organic cotton knit that resists pilling, “they are very breathable, so they keep your temperature very balanced,” according to Davilman.
 I tested a set as well and can attest to how cozy, smooth, and soft these sheets feel — even in the summer.

 Best silk sheets

 Unlike satin sheets that just feel silky, sheets made of actual silk are the real deal.
-But like anything made of silk, they come at a price, which is why starting out with a silk pillowcase could be a good toe dip before investing in a whole set, according to Zoe Mac, the founder of Zoe Mac Design.
-“You don’t end up with as many pillow creases, it’s gentler on your skin, and your hair isn’t as frizzy when you wake up,” Mac says of the benefits of silk pillowcases.
+But like anything made of silk, they come at a price, which is why starting out with a silk pillowcase could be a good toe dip before investing in a whole set, according to Zoe Mac, founder of Zoe Mac Design.
+“It’s gentler on your skin, and your hair isn’t as frizzy when you wake up,” Mac says of the benefits of silk pillowcases.
 While she thinks most of the silk pillowcases on the market can be “really tacky,” these, from Kumi Kookoon, are an exception.
 “They have this range of incredible colors.
 I use a really deep-indigo navy, and it’s a dream to sleep on.
 They’re so soft, and I really notice the difference when I wake up.
 My hair is not as crazy bedhead in the morning, and my skin feels better.”
 If you like the pillowcases and want to sleep fully enveloped in silk, you can splurge on one of Kumi Kokoon’s flat or fitted silk sheets, which come in over 30 colors.
 (And if you want to start with a pillowcase that’s a bit more affordable, consider our best-in-class pick from ZimaSilk that, like Kumi Kookoon, has a standard momme of 19 and costs a fraction of the price.)

 • Leah Alexander, interior designer